ewaldc/OpenHAB-ESP/README.md

 1. Download or clone the repository
 1. Install VSCode and PlatformIO extension (Linux/Windows (portable))
 1. Copy _include/secrets_example.h_ to _include/secrets.h_ and customize it to support your WiFi SSID's, ESP name, passwords and MAC addresses.
-You will find comments on how to do this embbedded in the file
+You will find more information embedded in the file
-1. Enable __OPENHAB_GEN_CONFIG__ flag in _platformio.ini_ and provide the _name/IP address_ and _port_of your regular OpenHab 2 server and the _sitemap name_ you want to use on the ESP server with the _src/main.cpp_ file.
+1. Enable __OPENHAB_GEN_CONFIG__ flag in _include/OpenHab.h_ (line 10) or alternatively in _platformio.ini_ and provide the _name/IP address_ and _port_of your regular OpenHab 2 server and the _sitemap name_ you want to use on the ESP server with the _src/main.cpp_ file.
+1. Compile and run
-1. Copy the data into _main.cpp_ and the _/data_ folder as outlined by the configuration generation run
+1. Copy the generated data into _main.cpp_ and the _/data_ folder as outlined by the configuration generation run
-1. Disable __OPENHAB_GEN_CONFIG__ flag in _platformio.ini_ and add your code and rules to set or modify the state of all Items that correspond with your sensors or applicatiopn use case.
+1. Disable __OPENHAB_GEN_CONFIG__ flag in _platformio.ini_.
+Add your code and rules to set or modify the state of all Items that correspond with your sensors or applicatiopn use case (see below).
 This can be done in the _src/main.cpp_ file or in seperate (include) files as desired.
+1. Compile the code and upload.
+It's OK to run but it will fail since we have not uploaded the file system data.
 1. Use the PlatformIO _Upload File System Image_ extension to upload the configuration data to the ESP SPIFFS based flash file system.
-1. Compile the code, test and run.
+Reset the ESP.
+Now the OpenHab server should be running.
+1. Disable debugging output in _main.cpp_ by uncommenting _#define OpenHABDebug_ when all is running fine.

+## Integrating devices controlled by the ESP ##

+The interface between the OpenHab server and logical/physical devices controlled by your ESP happens through 2 sets of functions:
+1. __Callback__ when an item changes state
+The function _handleStateChange()_ gets called whenever the user changes the state of an Item via the UI (e.g. Android application).
+In this way it's possible to invoke changes to the physical controls behind the item to reflect the changed state (e.g. drive pin HIGH).

+1. __Set state__ to reflect hardware changes in the user interface There are 3 flavors of _setState()_ that can be used to update the state of an Item based on a change in the hardware (e.g. a sensor)
+A few examples: _setState("CurrentDateTime", "2020-01-19T15:40:41")_, _setState(0, "2020-01-19T15:40:41")_ (using item index, 0 = "CurrentDateTime" in table _items_), _setState("Temperature_FF_Bath", 22.6)_ (using floating point value for numeric type items)

 ## Current limitations and known issues ##